 - Chancellors Club Career Teaching Awards The award is intended to recognize the teaching contributions made to the University by a member of the faculty over a period of twenty years or more.
 To be eligible for consideration, the faculty member should be within five years of intended retirement from the University.
-This award is not open to nominations at this time.
+The award is open to nominations to June 10, 2015.

 - Ned Fleming Trust Award The Ned N. Fleming Trust Teaching Award was established by a bequest from the late Mr. Fleming of Topeka.
 The award includes a one-time stipend of $5,000.
 Faculty members are nominated for this annual award by deans, department chairs, or faculty colleagues.
-This award is not open to nominations at this time.
+This award is open to nominations until June 10, 2015.

 - Silver Anniversary AwardThe Silver Anniversary Teaching Award is supported by contributions of the 25-year alumni class.
 The award includes a one-time stipend of $2,500.
 Nominees for this annual award are selected from department chairs or faculty peers.
 This award is not open for nominations at this time.